mashelesc/machine-learning-zoomcamp/README.md

 ### 2025 machine-learning-zoomcamp

-Homework solutions and projects for the 4 months Machine Learning ZoomCamp Course offered by @DataTalks.Club
+Homework solutions and projects for the 4 months Machine Learning ZoomCamp Course offered by @DataTalksClub